This article is for international entrepreneurs and business owners from outside Ireland who are looking to establish a company presence in Ireland.

 Company Formation and the ID Number Requirement

-While setting up an Irish company is relatively straightforward, there is one crucial requirement: all directors and shareholders (if they have over 25%) of an Irish company must have an Irish identification number.
+While setting up an Irish company is relatively straightforward, there is one preliminary requirement: all directors and shareholders (if they have over 25%) of an Irish company must have an Irish identification number.

 This is essential for tax compliance, company registration, and regulatory purposes.